What Are Duplicate Images and Objects?

 Visual Layer provides built-in tools to identify and clean up duplicate content using visual similarity detection.
 This approach looks at image features rather than just metadata or file hashes, making it effective even when duplicates vary slightly in format or compression.

-Visual Layer supports multiple workflows to help eliminate redundancy:
+Visual Layer supports multiple workflows to help detect redundancy: